terraform-ibm-modules/documentation/docs/inc-example-test.md

         ```

     - To run a specific test or tests, use the `RUN` variable to pass a regular expression that matches the names of the tests that you want to run.
 If you want to match a test name exactly, enclose it with ^ at the start and $ at the end.

+      Example 1: This will match any test with "TestRunDefaultExample" in its name, so it may also run tests like "TestRunDefaultExampleWithFlavor".
       ```bash
-        # This will match any test with "TestRunDefaultExample" in its name,
-        # so it may also run tests like "TestRunDefaultExampleWithFlavor".
       make run-tests-local RUN=TestRunDefaultExample
+      ```

-        # This will only run "TestRunDefaultExample" and exclude any similarly named tests.
+      Example 2: This will only run "TestRunDefaultExample" and exclude any similarly named tests.
+      ```bash
       make run-tests-local RUN="^TestRunDefaultExample$"
       ```

 If the tests run successfully, you see a `PASS` statement.
 If you see an error, see [How do I address errors when I run tests?](ts-go-cache.md).